-Five Crosses Midwinter Hike North York Moors Challenge Walk
+Five Crosses Winter Solstice Hike North York Moors Challenge Walk

 Winter Solstice ‘sunrise to sunset’ challenge walk

-The Five Crosses Midwinter Hike is a new challenge walk that links five ancient moorland crosses on the North York Moors, walking from sunrise to sunset on the shortest day of the year.
+The Five Crosses Winter Solstice Hike is a new challenge walk (devised by Mark Reid in 2020) that links five ancient moorland crosses on the North York Moors, walking from sunrise to sunset on the shortest day of the year.
 This long distance challenge walk starts and finishes at Goathland, in the heart of the North York Moors.

-The Five Crosses Midwinter Hike is a 21 mile route with 700m of climbing that will take around 9 hours to complete.
-The route starts and finishes at Goathland, famed for its Heartbeat and Harry Potter connections, and takes in the rolling moorlands to the south and east, including Wheeldale Moor, Saltergate Moor, Fylingdales Moor and Goathland Moor, visiting the following historic crosses along the way:
+The Five Crosses Winter Solstice Hike is a 22 mile route with 700m of climbing that will take around 10.5 hours to complete.
+The route starts and finishes at Goathland, famed for its Heartbeat and Harry Potter connections, and takes in the rolling moorlands to the east and south, including Goathland Moor, Sneaton High Moor, Fylingdales Moor, Saltergate Moor and Wheeldale Moor, visiting the following historic crosses along the way:

 3. Lilla Cross